cyberus-technology/hedron/doc/kernel-interface.md

 execution of the system call and execution resumes as normal when the system call returns.

+Hedron will not restore the IOAPIC configuration.
+After resume, all IOAPIC RTEs will be masked and need to be re-programmed using `irq_ctrl_assign_ioapic_pin`.

 Userspace **must not** attempt to put the system into sleep states S1 to S3 without using this system call, because it will put the system in an undefined state.